RIAEvangelist/csun-fsae-controls/README.md

-# csun-fsae-controls
+# Control and data acquisition for CSUN fsae race car
-control and data acquisition for CSUN fsae race car
+This is just a prototype to get things started.